nateliu/hexo-blog/source/_posts/npm-with-pubish-business.md

 ```
 ### 2. Define a custom hook
-Because Published.js and Sunset.js are similar with Unpublish.js, only the publishState is difference.
+Because `Published.js` and `Sunset.js` are similar to `Unpublish.js`, only the publishState is difference.
 So we can define a custom hook.
 ```bash
 touch src/components/publish-manage/usePublish.js
 ```